Penataquit Creek Revival

 Seatuck and the First Baptist Church of Bay Shore are grateful for the generous assistance of Quintal Contracting Corp.

 In October 2019 we again partnered with dozens of community volunteers to begin tackling the invasive plants throughout the property.
 The removal of the non-native plants, including Japanese knotweed, multiflora rose, English ivy and a dozen other species, is the first step in restoring the habitat.
 These species out-compete and replace native plants, which degrades and eliminates habitat for many indigenous wildlife species and create an unstable, unhealthy ecosystem.

-Seatuck will continue removing invasives through 2020 and then begin the process of replanting with appropriate native vegetation alongside the stream.
+The clean-up and removal of invasives continued throughout much of 2020 (with pandemic safety protocols in place).
+And in the fall of 2021, the planting started!
+With the help of site preparation from Quintal Contracting. our army of volunteers planted dozens of native trees and shrubs alongside the stream.
 Over time, as these plants take hold (and invasives are kept out), a healthy, natural riparian buffer will reestablish, which will help protect the creek’s water quality and provide important habitat for native wildlife.

 The Baptist Church Project has been powered by volunteers!
 Since 2018, Seatuck has hosted a series of work days at which volunteers did everything from cleaning up garbage to removing invasive species to planting native trees and shrubs.
 Want to join our effort?